Siggers-Lab/COFpendium/README.md

 Each preprocessing job creates several very large temporary files.
 If you have space limitations, set this to a lower number.
 If you kept using up all your disk space so your advisor bought a bunch more space, setting this to a higher number will allow more jobs to run at the same time and can reduce total wall clock runtime (i.e., the amount of real life time that passes before you get your results).

 #### -a
-Including this flag will tell the peak caller (Genrich) to use its ATAC-seq mode.
+Include this flag to tell the peak caller (Genrich) to use its ATAC-seq mode.
 I don't remember what the difference(s) is/are between its default mode and its ATAC-seq mode, but you can probably find it with some Googling, idk.

+#### -r
+Include this flag to request 8 cores with at least 8 Gb of memory each when submitting the peak calling job to the scheduler (qsub options: `-l mem_per_core=8G -pe omp 8`).

 ### Examples
 Run the COFpendium pipeline on ChIP-seq data using 16 threads for each job: